 - 2 large eggs

-Arrange oven rack to middle position and heat to 350°.
-Coat a 3-quart or 9×13-inch baking dish with nonstick spray or butter.
+- Heat oven to 350°F with rack set in middle position.
+Coat a 3-quart or 9×13-inch baking dish with nonstick spray or butter; set aside.

-Cook pork in a sauté pan over medium heat until cooked through, about 4 minutes.
-Stir in fennel seeds, pepper flakes, and nutmeg, cook 1 minute; season with salt and black pepper and transfer to a large bowl.
+- Meanwhile, cook pork in a sauté pan over medium heat until cooked through, about 4 minutes.
+Stir in fennel seeds, pepper flakes, and nutmeg, cook 1 minute.
+Season with salt and black pepper and transfer to a large bowl.

-Heat butter and oil in now empty sauté pan over medium-high heat, add mushrooms and shallots and cook until liquid is released and evaporated and mushrooms are browned 10–12 minutes.
+- Heat butter and/or oil in now-empty sauté pan over medium-high heat.
+Add mushrooms and shallots and cook until liquid is evaporated and mushrooms are browned 10–12 minutes.

-Whisk together broth and eggs then pour over bread mixture and stir until thoroughly combined.
+- Whisk together broth and eggs then pour over bread mixture and toss until thoroughly combined.

-Transfer dressing to prepared baking dish and cover tightly with a piece of foil lightly sprayed with nonstick spray.
+- Transfer dressing to prepared baking dish and cover tightly with a piece of foil lightly sprayed with nonstick spray.
 Bake dressing, covered, 20 minutes.
-Remove foil from dish and continue baking dressing for 30–40 more minutes until top is golden brown and edges are crisp.
+Remove foil from dish and continue baking dressing until top is golden brown and edges are crisp, 30–40 minutes.

 - Serving Size: ⅛ of the recipe

 - Calories: 305

 - Sodium: 396mg